josepharceneaux/ecs-stuff/app_common/common/campaign_services/README.md

 _update()_ will will update the existing record.
 It does following steps:

-* Validates if logged-in user is the owner/creator of given campaign_id and gets the campaign object
+* Validates if requested campaign belongs to domain of logged-in user and gets the campaign object
 * Validates UI data
 * Updates the respective campaign record in database